How to Remove Wakefield & Associates from Your Credit Report

 Step 6: Wait for the account to age off

-Under the Fair Credit Reporting Act (FCRA), collection accounts must be removed from your credit report seven years from the original date of delinquency on the underlying account.
+Under the Fair Credit Reporting Act (FCRA), collection accounts must be removed from your credit report seven years from the original date of delinquency.

 What is Wakefield & Associates?